tdv/imgo/README.md

 # Usage
 **Note**
-Since the service in its basic configuration uses PostgreSQL-based storage and Redis-based cache, you must have these services in your environment.
-Of course, you can change the basic options in the configuration file or, perhaps, add your own implementation of one of the interfaces and use it.
+Ones the service in its basic configuration was built you need to have installed PostgreSQL and Redis on your workstation to use the on with default configuration.
+Nevertheless, that is possible to try all in one out of the box using prepared docker-containerized approach (see 'docker' folder; ther is everything you need to try the service)

 (PostgreSQL database schema in db/postgres/schema.sql)

 **Run**
-After the build you can run application by followed command
+If you do not use approach from 'docker' folder, after the build you can run application by followed command
 ```bash
 ./imgo
 ```